How to Get a Trade Show Attendee List in 2026

 - Export contacts if the app allows it

-The catch: Most event apps restrict data export.
-You can see names and titles, but you cannot easily download a spreadsheet of contacts with emails.
-You also need to be a registered attendee yourself.
+The reality: Most event apps restrict data export.
+You can see names and titles, but you can't easily download a spreadsheet with emails.
+You also need to be registered yourself, and the data disappears after the event wraps up.

 Method 4: Buy from a Third-Party Data Broker

-Traditional data brokers and mailing list providers sell event attendee lists compiled from registration data, badge scans, and public records.
-These lists are typically sold as one-time purchases or as part of a larger data subscription.
+Traditional data brokers like VisitorsList, PullAList, and other mailing list providers sell event attendee lists compiled from registration data, badge scans, and public records.
+Full-service providers like JoinLTO go further, bundling attendee lists with pre-event outreach campaigns and on-site lead capture tools.
+These are typically one-time purchases or part of a larger data subscription.

-The catch: Accuracy is a major concern.
-Third-party broker lists often have 30-50% email bounce rates because the data is compiled from multiple sources and may be months old by the time you buy it.
-You also have limited visibility into how the data was collected.
+The reality: Accuracy is a major problem here.
+Third-party broker lists often have 30-50% email bounce rates because the data gets compiled from multiple sources and may be months old by the time you buy it.
+You also have no visibility into how the data was collected, which is a GDPR concern.

 Method 5: Use an Enterprise Intent Data Platform

-Enterprise platforms that offer "event intent" signals typically charge $25,000+ per year and are designed for large marketing teams with dedicated operations staff.
-They aggregate signals from multiple data sources to identify accounts showing interest in specific events.
+Enterprise platforms like Bombora or 6sense offer "event intent" signals and typically charge $25,000+ per year.
+They're designed for large marketing teams with dedicated operations staff, aggregating signals from multiple data sources to identify accounts showing interest in specific events.

-The catch: These platforms are priced for enterprise budgets and require significant setup.
-For an SDR team that just needs to know who attended a specific trade show, this is overkill -- both in cost and complexity.
+The reality: These platforms are built for enterprise budgets and require real setup time.
+For an SDR team that just needs to know who attended a specific trade show, this is the equivalent of buying a tractor to mow your lawn.
+Overkill in cost and complexity.

 Method 6: Monitor Social Media and Event Hashtags

 Beyond LinkedIn, attendees post about trade shows on X (Twitter), Instagram, and even TikTok.
-Monitoring event hashtags can surface attendees you would miss on LinkedIn alone.
+Monitoring event hashtags can surface attendees you'd miss on LinkedIn alone.

 How it works: